A skull x-ray is a picture of the bones surrounding the brain, including the facial bones, the nose, and the sinuses.

 Abnormal results may be due to:

-- Erosion or decalcification of the bone
+- Breakdown (erosion) or calcium loss of the bone

 - Movement of the soft tissues inside the skull